 3. The Chimp Paradox by Steve Peters

 It sounds a gimmick to say that we all have a bit of a monkey brain, but it’s a physical fact that different sections of the brain work differently.
-Psychiatrist Steve Peters has labelled them human, chimp and computer, rather than using scientific names, just to make this book easier to understand.
+Psychiatrist Steve Peters has labeled them human, chimp, and computer, rather than using scientific names, just to make this book easier to understand.

 Anyone who has ever sabotaged their own success will be relieved to hear that it could be because of the chimp inside taking control.
 How do you stop your emotions ruining your career?
 Peters, who has worked with British Olympic teams, says it’s all to do with taming your chimp mind.
 Your ‘chimp’ brain thinks only of survival, but your human brain wants to live life with purpose.

 “Either you or the chimp will make the decisions in your life.
 If you both agree, there will be peace.
 When you don’t agree with the chimp, then it typically attacks you and the attacks can be emotionally very painful.
 Managing this struggle is critical to happiness and success.”

 Each chapter explains different aspects of how you function.
 There are also exercises to do.
 The promise is that by doing them you will see immediate improvements in your daily life and, over time, will develop emotional skills and practical habits to help you become the person you want to be and live the life you want to live.

 - Top lesson: Once you understand why your mind bounces around like a chimp, you can learn to tame it.